 RAM Works With Your Hard Drive

 RAM or memory like other storage devices inside the computer.
 RAM never deals with file storage or all that kind of stuff.
-For instance, 1GB of RAM simply doesn’t means it’s going to store 1GB of data like hard drive takes space.
+For instance, 1GB of RAM simply doesn’t mean it’s going to store 1GB of data like hard drive takes space.

 If there’s some reason to keep the files opened you can use the hibernation mode of the computer in which the copies of the RAM contents are stored in hard drive and when you shut down the computer RAM can access those copies back and load them all.
 Every motherboard can support specific memory types with specific combinations.
 Therefore, you need to check your motherboard before making a purchase.

 The RAM in Your Computer Resembles a Ruler or “Stick”

 The RAM is a thin and long desktop memory module similar to a short ruler.
 The bottom of the RAM contains several notches to guide for proper installation and have several gold-plated connectors.